landrysoules/spaceinvade.rs/_posts/2014-08-16-MEAN-stack-with-CouchDB-express4-angularjs.md

 ~~~
 You guessed it, we will add our methods to the controller, but first we need to add couchDB support to our app: ```npm install nano --save```.
 Open [futon](http://localhost:5984/_utils) and create a new database named trag.
 Modify our (non-secure) users controller:
+Here, we create a method "profile" that returns profile infos, only if the request contains a valid token.
 /api/users/user.controlller.js

 ~~~ { javascript }